The Hound says "Welcome to Toonhound!" Toonhound logo

 running up and down Dean St. in London dressed as a Radioactive Mutant

-I'm always writing spec scripts, and in the mid-90s I formed a creative
+I'm always writing spec scripts and in the mid-90s I formed a creative

 partnership with an industry friend, Mike Key.
 Together we packaged and

-presented various film and tv projects for commission left, right and center.
+presented various film and TV projects for commission left, right and center.

-with him, the energy to keep these projects alive.
+somewhere.
+Alas, Mike died suddenly and with him, the energy to keep

 For a year-or-so I contributed unpaid animation reviews and articles to